 Board Member

-Bernard Van der Lande is an avid, practicing photographer and collector of humanist, documentary photography.
+Bernard van der Lande is a practicing photographer and dedicated collector of humanist and documentary photography.
 He and his family live in Putney, Vermont.
-Bernard is also Partner of a global private equity firm focused on alternative assets.

 Catherine Dianich Gruver